FezzyBug/SpiritHue/README.md

-# SpiritHue
+# SpiritHue 🎨

-SpiritHue is an iOS app that allows users to express their emotions by typing them into a text field.
+*PlaceHolder* SpiritHue is an iOS app that allows users to express their emotions by typing them into a text field.
 The app then converts the text into a JSON payload and sends it to a server for processing.

-## Installation
+## Installation 💻

 To run the app, you'll need Xcode 12 or later installed on your Mac.
 You can download the latest version of Xcode from the Mac App Store or from the <a href="https://developer.apple.com/xcode/">Apple Developer website</a>.